 Step 6.
-Write a welcome post on a day of new colleague's arrival.
+Write a welcome post on the day of a new colleague's arrival.

 - You can write a welcome email, as well.
 In this way, you will make a new person feeling like a celebrity.
 Besides that, you will have a chance to send her all the useful resources that you have prepared (company culture, procedures, internal Q&A link, some e-books, etc.).

 Step 7.
-First day at work - show her around and introduce her to the team.
+The first day at work - show her around and introduce her to the team.

 - Avoid boring office tours, where you go from one room to the next introducing a new person to the people.
 That is pretty scary for a newcomer.
 Instead, ask your team to join you in the common room and let them present themselves.
 Team members can show their workspaces to the new person later.
 It is more fun doing it this way.
 (We have given it a try, but it didn't quite turn out the way we hoped.
 But we will not give up!
 We will try to make it better next time.)

-- At this meeting, the CEO should explain what are company’s expectations from a new person, what are her duties and what she can expect from the company.
+- At this meeting, the CEO should explain the company’s expectations from a new person, what are her duties and what she can expect from the company.
 As simple as that.

 And, that's it, this is our plan.
 We had a few bumps on the road while executing it, but that was a pretty nice day in our office, after all.

 Our new colleague is still fitting in.
 He is doing great.
-He is with us for a month, and he already knows how to make quite a good espresso, how to talk to customers and how to fix a minor bug in the application.
-He is searching BlogIn or ask one of us about things he doesn't know.
+He is with us for a month, and he already knows how to make quite a good espresso, how to talk to customers, and how to fix a minor bug in the application.
+He is searching BlogIn or asks one of us about things he doesn't know.